-Most homes usually have several keys covering front doors, back doors, side doors, and windows as well as garages, sheds and outbuildings.
+Most homes usually have several keys covering front doors, back doors, patio door locks and windows as well as garages, sheds and outbuildings.

-If someone breaks into your home using a lost key, will your home insurance cover you?
-Surprisingly, the answer could be no.
+And if someone breaks into your home using a lost key, your home insurance might not cover you.

 Compare home insurance quotes